 15. Click and drag the stagger animation into the Timeline area for the text or group object in the Scene Director.

 The stagger animation appears in the timeline of the text or group object.

-- ★ The stagger animation can be copied and pasted to another text or group object in the Scene Director by using Ctrl-C / Ctrl-V or by right-clicking and using the Copy and Paste functions from the shortcut menu. - 16.
-Click the Play b button.
+★ The stagger animation can be copied and pasted to another text or group object in the Scene Director by using Ctrl-C / Ctrl-V or by right-clicking and using the Copy and Paste functions from the shortcut menu.